Vishnu-Aithal/markSix-minionSpeak/README.md

 # markSix-minionSpeak

-A Translator App which translatetes to minionese
+A Translator App which translates to minionese

 > ### Tech Stack Used:
 - HTML5